The Difference Between Concept

 There's lots going on in this illustration, including the ring in the

-artists who worked on the game, but since the purpose of this
+Artists / Designers who worked on the game, but since the purpose of

 Why These Things